TerriaJS/terriajs/README.md

 * Built in ECMAScript 2015, compiled with Babel to ES5.
 * Supports IE9 and later.
 A few features require IE11+.
 * [TerriaJS Server component](https://github.com/TerriajS/TerriaJS-Server) runs in NodeJS and provides proxying for web services that don't support CORS or require authentication.
+Instead of using TerriaJS-Sever proxy service, an alternative proxying service URL can be specified via "proxyUrl" trait.
+See [Specify an alternative proxy server URL](/doc/connecting-to-data/cross-origin-resource-sharing.md)
 * Dependencies are [managed in NPM](https://www.npmjs.com/~terria) and assembled using WebPack.

 ### Getting Started ###